-If you have COVID-19, or if there is reason to believe you might have COVID-19, then you will need to stay in a quarantine facility for at least 14 days.
+If you have COVID-19, or if there is reason to believe you might have COVID-19, then you will need to stay in a quarantine facility for a minimum of 10 days.

 People in a quarantine facility are those who have been diagnosed with COVID-19, have COVID-19 symptoms or have been in close contact with someone with suspected, probable or confirmed COVID-19 in the past 14 days.

 Otherwise, you will stay in a managed isolation facility, which is for people who are well but have a risk of having COVID-19, for example, after having arrived from overseas.

 Both types of facilities are located within hotels, separate from each other.

 Quarantine facilities have increased health, safety, and cleaning measures, and additional restrictions on your movements.

 There are no exemptions from quarantine for people with COVID-19 or COVID-19 symptoms.

 You may be able to leave quarantine after you: